HypeCheck

 Absorption & Bioavailability

 Poor — curcumin is notoriously poorly absorbed on its own.
 Most studies use enhanced formulations or higher doses to compensate.
-Standard turmeric powder from food likely delivers very little active curcumin to the bloodstream.
+Piperine (black pepper extract) is commonly added to improve absorption, but the provided studies do not detail specific bioavailability data.

 Red Flags to Watch For

-• Evidence quality in many included meta-analyses was rated LOW or VERY LOW by GRADE assessment — results should be interpreted cautiously
+• Evidence quality in many trials is rated LOW to VERY LOW by GRADE assessments — results should be interpreted cautiously

 Products Containing Turmeric Curcumin